luxonis/datadreamer/README.md

 ### Note
-Ensure that all dependencies are correctly installed and that the basereduce package is properly set up in your Python environment before running the script.
+Ensure that all dependencies are correctly installed and that the datadreamer package is properly set up in your Python environment before running the script.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License, Version 2.0 - see the LICENSE file for details.

 ## Acknowledgements